-Iran has sometimes challenged U.S. forces in the Gulf, perhaps in part to demonstrate that it is not intimidated by U.S. power.
-During 2016-2017, according to DNI Coats, about 10% of U.S. Navy interactions with the IRGC-Navy were "unsafe, abnormal, or unprofessional."
-IRGC-Navy elements conducted numerous "high speed intercepts" of U.S. naval vessels in the Gulf and, in some cases, fired rockets near U.S. warships.
-During some of these incidents, U.S. vessels have fired warning shots at approaching Iranian naval craft.
-U.S. Navy and other military commanders say that, since August 2017, Iran has largely, although not completely, ceased the naval challenges.
-The shift in Iranian behavior might have been prompted by concerns that that the Trump Administration might respond militarily.
+Prior to the heightened U.S.-Iran tensions of mid-2019, Iran had challenged U.S. forces in the Gulf, perhaps in part to demonstrate that it is not intimidated by U.S. power.
+During 2016-2017, according to then-DNI Coats, about 10% of U.S. Navy interactions with the IRGC-Navy were "unsafe, abnormal, or unprofessional" as IRGC Navy elements conducted numerous "high speed intercepts" of U.S. naval vessels in the Gulf and, in some cases, fired rockets near U.S. warships.
+During some of these incidents, U.S. vessels fired warning shots at approaching Iranian naval craft.
+U.S. Navy and other military commanders say that, since August 2017, Iran has largely, although not completely, ceased these challenges.
+Still, Iran downing of an unmanned aerial surveillance vehicle in late June 2019-despite an increase in U.S. forces deployed to the Gulf might indicate that Iran is willing to challenge U.S. forces in the Gulf.